rbagg/foundonchat/blog/ai-testing-ai.md

 ## The Problem With AI Optimisation Claims

-Every agency claims they can "get you recommended by AI."
+Every agency claims they can "get you recommended by ChatGPT and AI chatbots."

 But how do you know it works?